dwyl/learn-payment-processing/README.md

 to receive credit card
 and electronic transactions*.

+Do note that the terms `"payment processor"` and `"payment gateway"` usually fall under the same term - `payment processor`.
+This is because they work together in achieving the payment processing.
+So if you see platforms like `Stripe` being mentioned as a "payment processor", it's because it offers both `payment gateway` and `payment processor` bundled together (alongside a myriad of other features).

 ## Okay... but where does `Paddle` come into all of this?

 Now that we got the important concepts out of the way,